perpetualKid/tsection.dat/README.md

 2. If you are distributing a route that relies on the standardized \global\tsection.dat file, please add the following to your distribution and install package:

-        a.
-Include notification in the readme file of your route that you are using the standardized \global\tsection.dat file and that it may introduce incompatibilities with routes that use extended track sections that are not included in the file.
+    - Include notification in the readme file of your route that you are using the standardized \global\tsection.dat file and that it may introduce incompatibilities with routes that use extended track sections that are not included in the file.

-        b.
-Read the _INFO(Build nnnnn) line of the \global\tsection.dat file on the machine the route is being installed on (if present).
+    - Read the _INFO(Build nnnnn) line of the \global\tsection.dat file on the machine the route is being installed on (if present).

     - Do not install a lower build number over a higher build number.

     - If the build number ends with an alpha character, stop and ask the user to continue or skip.
 A trailing alpha character indicates a development beta version of the file.

     - If the build number is not present - if a _Skip line appears before the _INFO(Build ... line is found - warn the user and ask if they wish to continue.

 3. Questions about the file itself should be send to tsection@train-sim.com.